epfl-ml4ed/answer-forecasting/README.md

 7. Run the `Answer_prediction_STEP_3_Student_MCQs_Training.ipynb` notebook for the student-answer training (takes several hours)

 ## Models
-We present three model architectures to TODO
+We present four model architectures to generate embeddings from past interactions (MLP with mastery features, LSTM with QA pairs, LernnaviBERT with QA pairs, Mistral-7B Instruct with QA pairs) and two integration strategies for Student Answer Prediction with interaction embeddings (MCQStudentBertSum and MCQStudentBertCat)

 You can load a model and compute predictions (inference) with the following code snippet:
 ```